MiniFate/MiniFate/_chapters/00-outline.md

 just pens to write with,
-paper to record your character on, a set of four Fate dice, and some tokens to represent _Fate Points_.
+paper to record your character on, a set of four Fate dice, and some tokens to represent Fate Points.

 Fate dice (sometimes called Fudge dice) are six-sided dice.
 They are marked with {{pos}} on two sides, {{zero}} on two sides, and {{neg}} on two sides.